Curriculum Leader: Mr T. Rigg

-We have four art teachers, one of whom also teaches Design Technology, strengthening further our links with that department.
 Each teacher brings their own interests and experience to provide a rich and varied experience for our students.
 We offer a wide range of expertise, including painting, printmaking, 2D and 3D design, ceramics, photography and art history.
 We encourage all students to use the art rooms at lunch times and to work on their art and design at home.
-We also plan for them to visit galleries and exhibitions and we invite artists into school, whenever we can.
+We also plan for them to visit galleries and exhibitions and we invite artists into school to work directly with our students.

 Fulford Art department is always open to students.
 We run drop-in sessions every day of the week, before school, after school and at break times.
 In the sixth form we have a designated space for students to work in their own time.

-We have close links with the Art Foundation Course at York College and every year the majority of our Year 13 artists go on to further study, most often to York, but also to Leeds, and, over the past few year there is a growing trend to apply further afield to prestigious institutions such as Chelsea, Camberwell, Wimbledon, St Martin’s and Glasgow School of Art and Architecture.
+We have close links with the Art Foundation Course at York College and every year the majority of our Year 13 artists go on to further study, most often to York, but also to Leeds.
+Over the past few year there is a growing trend to apply further afield to prestigious institutions such as Chelsea, Camberwell, Wimbledon, St Martin’s and Glasgow School of Art and Architecture.